Sundin/kubernetes-tutorial/pod.md

 ## Deploy pod

 We will now deploy a pod called [weather-api](https://github.com/Sundin/weather-api), which is a tiny sample web application made with .NET Core 5.0, to our cluster.
 In order to do this, we will create a _GitRepository manifest_ (a file that defines that we will use a git repository as source for our pod) pointing to the weather-api repository's master branch.
 Other example of source types than git are [Helm](https://helm.sh/) repositories or file buckets.
+If you have forked the weather-api repo, remember to update the Git URL in the command below.

     flux create source git weather-api \
         --url=https://github.com/Sundin/weather-api \